ihsahm/Menuly/README.md

-# e_commerce
+# Menuly

-A new Flutter project.
+A Flutter project used to show nearby restaurants and their offerings.

+## Playstore
+Use this play store link to install the android version https://play.google.com/store/apps/details?id=com.metrixio.menuly

 ## Getting Started